Krakow guide

 Some Krakow DJs gain local fame, while club celebrities from other Polish cities and from abroad spin here occasionally too.
 Krakow's DJ-produced 'club music' is restricted practically to Friday and Saturday nights and it largely boils down to house though some places do try diversify into breaks, jungle, drum'n'bass, nu jazz, progressive, and whatever.

-Musical Yearly Events in Krakow
+Musical yearly events in Krakow

-February: Shanties International Festival of Sailors’ Songs
+February: Sources and Inspirations International Percussion Festival, Shanties International Festival of Sailor Songs

 April:

-May: Percussion Festival, Festival of Krakow Composers, Orthodox-Church Music Meetings, Ballet Spring.
+May: Orthodox-Church Music Meetings,

-June: International Festival of Military Bands,
+Summer Festival of Opera and Operetta, International Festival of Military Bands, Jewish Culture Festival.

-Summer Jazz Festival, Tyniec Organ Recitals, Summer Organ Concerts, Summer Festival of Opera and Operetta, 'Old Jazz in Krakow' Festival, Crossroads Festival of Traditional Music.
+Festival of Polish Music, Summer Jazz Festival, Tyniec Organ Recitals, Summer Organ Concerts, Crossroads Festival of Traditional Music, Benedictine Music Summer.

-Music in Old Krakow’ International Festival, Summer Academy of Music, 'Old Jazz in Krakow' Tyniec Organ Recitals, Summer Organ Concerts, 'Cracovia Danza' Festival of Court Dance.
+August: Music in Old Krakow’ International Festival, Summer Academy of Music, Tyniec Organ Recitals, Summer Organ Concerts,

 September:

-Sacrum-Profanum Festival, International Competition of Modern Chamber Music, Young Artists in Krakow Festival.
+Sacrum-Profanum Festival, Young Artists in Krakow Festival.

 November:

-December:Jazz Juniors’ International Competition of Young Jazz Bands,
+December:Jazz Juniors’ International Competition of Young Jazz Bands

 Click to see updates on current and upcoming events.